ltayara1/The_Presidential_Effect/README.md

 ## **Implications**
 *What do the findings mean?*

 This data shows that neither the president nor political party necessarily predict the influence on economy.
 The Dow Jones stock and balance of trade data, especially show no influence from the president.
-They both increase regardless of the president.
-Two-term presidencies show more opportunity for economic success than one term.
+They both increased regardless of the president.
+Two-term presidencies in unemployment show more opportunity for economic success than one term, but balance of trade did not show the same.

 *How do they impact finance?*